Trekking in Nepal during October

 - You will be warm to hot while hiking during the daytime.

-- You can use the Internet (if it is not too slow) for weather forecast and temperatures
+- You can use the Internet (if it is not too slow) for weather forecasts and temperatures.

 - A lot of people could be queuing for hot showers.